 I got it tied up better then I ever have before and intentionally left the motors out so Jon and I could work on them if we ever got the time and motivation.
 Then I worked on my firewood cover in the backyard and hung up some old tarps to dry and air out.
 It started to get dark so I headed inside.

 As I walked up the stairs I noticed this.

 It’s a chunk of trim in the basement stairs that has been broken.
 Last weekend I took the nail gun into the stairwell and fixed up all the trim there I could but I didn’t have a piece for this spot.
 The trim in the garage/basement stairwell is really beat up because of this pile of coolers and stuff.

 It’s actually worse usually as Berry’s kennel is also in the pile.
 Every once in a while I go to get something from the shelf and everything or something falls off the shelf and bounces down the stairs destroying trim as it goes.

 Well the pictures kind of spoiled it, since they are all after shots but I attached 2 boards above the stairs and screwed a bunch of little loops on it.
 Then I ran more old fishing line between the loops and created my cooler web.
 So now when I start an avalanche it hits the web and stops.

-As I was finishing up Heath and Grant pulled up.
-Grant was asleep in the car but woke up after they pulled into the garage I carried him and put him in bed but by the time I got him there he was really awake and his brain went back into delay bedtime mode.
+As I was finishing up Heath and Peanut pulled up.
+Peanut was asleep in the car but woke up after they pulled into the garage I carried him and put him in bed but by the time I got him there he was really awake and his brain went back into delay bedtime mode.

 So he got his pajamas on and got some stories and hugs and kisses and stuff and eventually he really was in bed.
 Heath and I visited in the kitchen about our evening adventures and I worked on a little dinner.
 I was pretty sweaty and needed to cool off so after dinner I headed downstairs to play wii untill bedtime.
 Heath worked at her craft tables on thank yous until we were ready for bed.